oxc-project/javascript-parser-in-rust/docs/ast.md

 ### Memory allocations

-Back in the [Architecture Overview](/docs/architecture) chapter, I mentioned that you need to look out for heap allocated structs such as `Vec` and `Box` because heap allocations are not cheap.
+Back in the [Architecture Overview](/docs/architecture) chapter, I briefly mentioned that you need to look out for heap allocated structs such as `Vec` and `Box` because heap allocations are not cheap.

-By looking at the [real word AST implementation from swc](https://github.com/swc-project/swc/blob/main/crates/swc_ecma_ast/src/expr.rs), we can see that an AST can have lots `Box`s and `Vec`s, and also note that the `Statement` and `Expression` enums contain a dozen of enum variants.
+Take a look at the [real word implementation from swc](https://github.com/swc-project/swc/blob/main/crates/swc_ecma_ast/src/expr.rs), we can see that an AST can have lots `Box`s and `Vec`s, and also note that the `Statement` and `Expression` enums contain a dozen of enum variants.